 Director Shinya Lino (Made In Abyss) is helming the project at animation studio TMS Entertainment, which is also working Netflix’s Grappler Baki Season 2 in 2020.
 Scriptwriter Yuichiro Kido (Blue Exorcist) is handling series composition.
 Yuko Iwasa (Saint Seiya: The Lost Canva) is the character designer.
 Tatsuya Kato (WorldEnd), Hiroaki Tsutsumi (Children of the Whales), and Yuki Kanesaka (Blood Blockade Battlefront & Beyond) are the music composers.

 The official website has already announced that the first season of Dr. Stone will have two cours composed of 24 episodes.
 A “cour” is a three-month TV broadcasting unit based on the physical seasons and animes usually have between 10 to 13 episodes per cour.

 Beginning with Dr. Stone Episode 14, the second cour of Dr. STONE premiered on October 4, 2019.
 Dr. STONE Episode 18 began the Stone Wars story arc.
-The ending of the second cour, Dr. STONE Episode 24, will air in Japan in December 2019.
+The ending of the second cour, Dr. STONE Episode 24, aired on December 13, 2019.